Publikationen

 Frericks, P., Och, R. & Schwindt, N. (2015), Forschungsstand zu den institutionalisierten Sicherungsniveaus sozialer Sicherungssysteme.
 CGG Working Paper Series No. 1, January 2015.
 Hamburg: Center for Globalisation and Governance.

 Kuronen, M., Kröger, T., Pfau-Effinger, B., Frericks, P., Och, R. & Schwindt, N. (2014), Local welfare systems supporting female employment in 11 European cities.
-FLOWS Working Paper (FLOWS: Impact of local welfare systems on female labour force participation and social cohesion; EU FP7-Project).
+FLOWS Working Paper No. 25 (FLOWS: Impact of local welfare systems on female labour force participation and social cohesion; EU FP7-Project).
 Aalborg University.

 Frericks, P. & Maier, R. (2006), ‘Rentenreformen und ArbeitnehmerInnenrechte im EU-Vergleich – Zwischen Eigenverantwortung und Solidarität’.
 WSI- Discussionpaper No. 147.
 August 2006.
 Düsseldorf: Wirtschafts- und Sozialwissenschaftliches Institut in der Hans-Boeckler-Stiftung.